LS-AS/.github/profile/README.md

 > [!IMPORTANT]
-> This company is inactive for developing for the time being
+> Luna Services AS is temporarily on hold for active development.
+We appreciate your interest and look forward to future engagements as we gear up for exciting projects.
+Stay tuned for updates!

 # Luna Services AS ✨